atokmaster/RUL-prediction-using-deep-learning-methods/README.md

 ## 📁 Repository Contents

-- `deep learning methods.ipynb`: The main notebook containing preprocessing, model training, and evaluation.
+- `rul-prediciton.ipynb`: The main notebook containing preprocessing, model training, and evaluation.
 - `README.md`: Overview and documentation of the project.